cbg-ethz/smallgenomeutilities/README.md

-# SmallGenomeUtilities
+# smallgenomeutilities
-The SmallGenomeUtilities are a collection of scripts that is useful for dealing and manipulating NGS data of small viral genomes.
+The smallgenomeutilities are a collection of scripts that is useful for dealing and manipulating NGS data of small viral genomes.
 They are written in Python 3 with a minimal number of dependencies.

 ## Dependencies
 - biopython